 Any taxpayer that claims nonbusiness income on the Kansas return is required to clearly demonstrate that the transaction or activity which gave rise to the income was unusual in nature and infrequent in occurrence and tangible or intangible property or assets were not used in the operations of the taxpayer's regular trade or business.
 The taxpayer must also submit a schedule as required below.
-If the taxpayer does not demonstrate that the income is nonbusiness and does not submit required schedule(s), the income will be considered to be business income by the Department of Revenue and the Department will apportion it as business income.
+If the taxpayer does not demonstrate that the income is nonbusiness and does not submit required schedule(s), the income will be considered to be business income by KDOR and the department will apportion it as business income.